How Much Does Twitch Take from Subs – Complete Guide (2025)

 Twitch revenue

-How Can You Become Twitch Affiliate?
+How Can You Become a Twitch Affiliate?

 • Reach at least 50 followers in the last month (30 days)

-• Broadcast at least 500 minutes
+• Broadcast for a minimum of 500 minutes

 • An average of at least 3 concurrent viewers